csc-training/summerschool/gpu/exercises/04-streams-timings/README.md

 <details>
 <summary><strong>Profiling the execution</strong></summary>

-Profile your program with rocprof.
+Profile your program with rocprofv3.
 Do you see the same numbers reported by the profiler as you do with events?

 You might see some discrepancy, why?